 Master of Arts (M.A.)

-The concentrations in General Theological Studies, Theological Scholarship and Research, and Sacred Arts are residential, in-person programs, designed to be completed in two years by full-time students, who take an average of twelve credits in course work per semester.
-(Students who are admitted with advanced theological study, normally an earned graduate theological degree, and choose a concentration in General Theological Studies or Theological Scholarship and Research may complete the M.A. program in one year of course work, in addition to the thesis.)
-These concentrations must be completed within four years of entrance into the M.A. program, after which time the student is normally required to fulfill new requirements that may then be in force.
+The Master of Arts is a residential, in-person program, designed to be completed in two years by full-time students, who take an average of twelve credits in course work per semester.
+Students who are admitted with advanced theological study, normally an earned graduate theological degree, may complete the program in one year of course work, in addition to the thesis.
+The program may also be spread over a longer period of time by non-residential students working on a part-time basis.
+The degree must be completed within four years of entrance into the program, after which time the student is normally required to fulfill any new requirements that may then be in force.
+All credits applied toward degree requirements must be earned within 10 years of the awarding of the degree.

 St. Vladimir’s Seminary seeks to equip M.A. students to: